• Home

 Meet Mrs Mummy PhD®

-Hey!
-I'm Dr Michelle Gibbs and this little corner of the internet exists to help ambitious Mamas like you, achieve your life and academic goals without sacrificing what matters most.
-If you're juggling family, career, academia and everything else in-between, then it's time to say 'yes' to savouring the moments that truly matter, while doing what sets your heart on fire!
+Hey Mama!
+I'm Dr Michelle Gibbs and this little corner of the internet exists to help ambitious women like you, achieve your lofty goals without sacrificing what matters most.
+If you're juggling a family, career, scholarly journey and everything else in-between, then this space is for you!
+It's time to flourish on purpose, with less hustle and more harmony.
 So Mama, are you in?
 Fabulous!
+Let's begin.
 These are our journeys of becoming :-)

 Follow Me